 Upon successful completion of the courses required for the online graduate certificate program, students will receive a University of Florida certificate from the college in their chosen specialty.

 Online graduate certificates consist of 12 to 15 credits.
 Students must earn a B average or higher to be eligible to earn the certificate.
-Students wishing to subsequently pursue a master’s degree at the University of Florida after completing a certificate will then need to apply for admission to the graduate school.
-Please see the M.S. program requirements and application for further information.
+Students who wish to pursue a master’s degree at the University of Florida after completing a certificate must apply for admission to the graduate school.
+Please review the Forensic Science Master’s degree program requirements for further information.

-1. A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section on the Admissions website.
-If your bachelor’s degree is not in a natural science subject, please email Professor Nancy Toffolo.
+- Graduate certificate applicants must hold a baccalaureate degree in a natural science discipline from an institution accredited by one of the recognized institutional accreditors (or an international equivalent) found in the “Accreditation” section of the Admissions website.
+If your bachelor’s degree is not in a natural science subject, please contact Professor Nancy Toffolo for guidance.

 International Applicants Only